HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/blazor/blazor-keep-shared-multitab-state.md

 - Offline use of the application.
 When connection is lost, so be it.
 - Merging the data is out of scope for this blog.

+## Layers to this problem.

+First: Where to store/fetch the state?
+Multiple tabs/pages, means that the user needs a UserId to identify the user across tabs or pages.
+This needs to be in the browser.
+Second: Store and share with the components within a Blazor page.
+Fetching the userId from localStorage every time is expensive.
+Also, I do not want a central appState, with ALL values.
+I do not need the values every time.
+I can cascade the userId using Blazor, OR I can use a (scoped) UserProvider.
+In the last case I am not using components to store state.
+I like that.

+## Storing state

+What means are available to share state between tabs for one user?

+Storing state in the browser (client side)

+- URL parameters (but how to set the url?
+This is not practical in most cases)
+- LocalStorage is shared between tabs.
+- SessionStorage is not shared between tabs or pages.
+- Browser messaging (not really storing, but you could store state in "memory" and use browser messaging to propagate changes to other tabs.
+This is a bit hacky, but it could work.)

+Storing state on the server (server side)
+- Cookies.

+The problem with client side storage is that it is "slow".

 ## Solution proposition

 Store - manage - update.